PRIMARY FUNCTION: Part- Time

 - Recommend and requisition supplies needed for the assigned area.

-- Work with Club Director to prepare department budget.
+- Work with the Club Director to prepare department budget.

 - Recruit, train and manage assigned volunteers; provide ongoing feedback; identify and support development opportunities.